Important things to know about sterling silver

-- Whilst your water is boiling, you can prep everything else.
-Get your bowl in front of you and line it with tin foil, making sure the shiny side is facing up.
+- While your water is boiling, you can prepare the rest.
+Place your bowl in front of you and line it with foil, making sure the shiny side is facing up.

-- Once the bowl is lined, add the salt and baking powder on top of the tin foil.
+- Once the bowl is lined, add the salt and baking soda to the top of the foil.

-- Now, slowly add your vinegar on top of your salt and baking soda.
-The mixture will begin to fizz a little so do this step gradually so you don't overwhelm the combination.
-The aim is to ensure all of the salt and baking soda is dissolved.
+- Now slowly add your vinegar over your salt and baking soda.
+The mixture will start to fizz a bit, so do this step gradually so you don't overwhelm the suit.
+The goal is to make sure all the salt and baking soda are dissolved.

-- Once everything is dissolved, you can add in your boiling water.
+- Once everything is dissolved, you can add your boiling water.

-- Next it’s time to drop in your jewelry.
-You simply drop your collection into the solution and watch the chemical reaction do its job.
+- It's time to put down your jewelry.
+You simply drop your collection into the solution and watch the chemical reaction do its thing.

-- Now it’s time to take each piece of jewelry out and polish them with your cloth.
-When you’re taking the jewelry out of the bowl, be careful as the water will be hot.
+- Finally, remove each jewel and polish them with your cloth.
+When you take the jewelry out of the bowl, be careful because the water will be hot.

-Following this quick and easy method will ensure your sterling silver comes out looking as good as new.
-If you have all the components at home, it's a low-cost alternative to going to a jeweler.
+By following this quick and easy method, your sterling silver will be as good as new.
+If you have all the components at home, it's a more economical alternative to going to a jeweler.